Gen6-bash/HeroCounter/README.md

 # Hero Counter

 Because "what gets measured gets done."
 Hero Counter is a private, offline habit and activity tracker for Android.
-Hero Counter helps you track of your daily habits and progress to make you be a better version of yourself - for self-improvement and to help others.
+Hero Counter helps you track of your daily habits and progress to make you be a better version of yourself; for self-improvement and to help others.
 Count anything that matters — push-ups, dog walks, medications, glasses of water, daily Bible reading, prayers, or any other repeating task — and track your progress over time.

 ---